alexdelorenzo/cast_convert/README.md

 ### About Cast Convert

-Individual casting devices like the Chromecast have unique video encoding, audio encoding and container support combinations for video files. `cast_convert` has detailed compatibility profiles for each individual Chromecast model on the market.
+Individual casting devices like the Chromecast have unique video encoding, audio encoding and container support combinations for video files.
+Cast Convert has detailed compatibility profiles for each individual Chromecast model on the market.

-`cast_convert` will inspect a video's metadata to determine what video attributes must get changed to successfully play it.
+`cast-convert` will inspect a video's metadata to determine what video attributes must get changed to successfully play it.
 To use resources efficiently, it will determine only the minimum amount of transcoding needed to successfully play each video back.